Documentation

 IDENTITY-scoped policy documents.
 Use these in policies evaluated on bridge flows (not on a Drive object_id).
 The document scope must match the AccessPolicy row (for the seeded bridge default, that is IDENTITY).
 Effective rules combine organization attachments first, then identity attachments.

-The Stellarbridge bridge (default) policy is seeded with version 1 equivalent to the example below (ALLOW TRANSFER_SEND, TRANSFER_SHARE, TRANSFER_DELETE, TRANSFER_LOCK, and TRANSFER_READ for UPN, API, and AGENT).
+The Stellarbridge bridge (default) policy is seeded with version 1 equivalent to the example below (ALLOW TRANSFER_SEND, TRANSFER_SHARE, TRANSFER_DELETE, TRANSFER_LOCK, TRANSFER_READ, and TRANSFER_STREAM for all identities).

 Action Description